google/nsjail/README.md

 ### WHAT IS IT?
-NsJail is a Linux process isolation tool making use of the namespacing features, and seccomp-bpf filters of the Linux kernel
+NsJail is a Linux process isolation tool, making use of the the namespacing, resource control, and seccomp-bpf syscall filter subsystems of the Linux kernel

 This is NOT an official Google product.

 ### WHAT KIND OF ISOLATION DOES IT PROVIDE?
-1. Linux namespaces: UTS, MOUNT, PID, IPC, NET, USER (optional)
+1. Linux namespaces: UTS, MOUNT, PID, IPC, NET, USER
-2. FS chroot-ing: chroot(), pivot_root()
+2. FS constraints: chroot(), pivot_root(), RO-remounting
-3. Resource limits (CPU time, etc.)
+3. Resource limits (Wall-time/CPU time limits, VM space limits, etc.)
 4. Seccomp-bpf syscall filters

-### WHAT USE-CASES DOES IT COVER?
+### WHICH USE-CASES ARE COVERED?
-#### Isolating networking daemons (inetd-style)
+#### Isolation of network servers (inetd-style)

 + Server:
 ```